-A candidate may appeal a decision of OEBC following this Appeal Policy by filing the appropriate Notice of Appeal form:
+A candidate may appeal a decision of OEBC by following this Appeal Policy and filing the appropriate Notice of Appeal form:

 - Level 1 Appeal form – the candidate files the First Notice of Appeal within twenty-five days of following the issuance of exam results (dates are published on the website).

 - The Level 1 process takes about five weeks and concludes when the CEO issues their decision and reasons.